-- Student subject to disciplinary action following a hearing by the Judicial Board, Honor Court or the Harassment and Sexual Misconduct Board (HSMB) may appeal a disciplinary decision within one week of being informed in writing of that decision.
-The appeal must be made in writing to the Chair of the Appeals Board, with a copy to the Associate Dean of Students for Health and Safety (Judicial Board), the Associate Dean of Students for Academics (Honor Court), or the Dean of Students (HSMB) and must state in detail the reasons for the appeal.
+- Student subject to disciplinary action following a hearing by the Judicial Board, Honor Court or the Sexual Misconduct Board (SMB) may appeal a disciplinary decision within one week of being informed in writing of that decision.
+The appeal must be made in writing to the Chair of the Appeals Board, with a copy to the Associate Dean of Students for Health and Safety (Judicial Board), the Associate Dean of Students for Academics (Honor Court), or the Dean of Students (SMB) and must state in detail the reasons for the appeal.
 The Chair shall inform appropriate dean that an appeal has been made and shall invite that individual to make written statements to the Appeals Board.
-For HSMB cases, the respondent or the complainant will be invited to respond if he or she chooses.
+For SMB cases, the respondent or the complainant will be invited to respond if he or she chooses.
 Within one week of receipt of the appeal, the Chair shall convene the Appeals Board to determine whether the appeal shall be considered.

 - In making that decision, the Appeals Board shall have access to the written records of the case.
 Acceptable grounds for an appeal are limited to: